highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return txf, nil
 }

-// SignWithPrivKey signs a given tx with the given private key, and returns the
+//SignWithPrivKey signs a given tx with the given private key, and returns the
-// corresponding SignatureV2 if the signing is successful. func SignWithPrivKey(
+//corresponding SignatureV2 if the signing is successful. func SignWithPrivKey(
 	signMode signing.SignMode, signerData authsigning.SignerData,
 	txBuilder client.TxBuilder, priv cryptotypes.PrivKey, txConfig client.TxConfig,